MadsHornbeck/react-modals/docs/API.md

   - default: modals are appended after children in DOM tree
   - pass a function to set a portal if needed e.g.
   - `modal => ReactDOM.createPortal(modal, document.body)`
+- any additional props are passed to the div element

 ## `useModal`